Integrated Truss Structure

 The Integrated Truss Structure (ITS) of the International Space Station (ISS) consists of a linear arranged sequence of connected trusses on which various unpressurized components are mounted such as logistics carriers, radiators, solar arrays, and other equipment.
 It supplies the ISS with a bus architecture.
-It is approximately 110 meters long and is made from aluminum and stainless steel.
+It is approximately 110 meters long and is made from aluminium and stainless steel.

 Truss components

 All truss components were named after their planned end-positions: Z for zenith, S for starboard and P for port, with the number indicating the sequential position.
 The S0 truss might be considered a misnomer, as it is mounted centrally on the zenith position of Destiny and is neither starboard nor port side.

 Manufacturing

 ISS truss segments were fabricated by Boeing in its facilities at Huntington Beach, California (formerly McDonnell Douglas), Michoud Assembly Facility in New Orleans, Louisiana, Marshall Space Flight Center in Huntsville, Alabama, and in Tulsa, Oklahoma.
 The trusses were then transported or shipped to Kennedy Space Center's Space Station Processing Facility for final assembly and checkout.

 The structural framework was made using several manufacturing processes, including the investment casting, steel hot rolling, friction-stir, and TIG welding processes.